What is Lakehouse Federation?

 Lakehouse Federation is the query federation platform for Azure Databricks.
 The term query federation describes a collection of features that enable users and systems to run queries against multiple data sources without needing to migrate all data to a unified system.

 Azure Databricks uses Unity Catalog to manage query federation.
-You configure read-only connections to popular database solutions using drivers that are included on Pro SQL Warehouses, and Databricks Runtime clusters.
+You configure read-only connections to popular database solutions using drivers that are included on pro SQL warehouses, and Databricks Runtime clusters.
 Unity Catalog's data governance and data lineage tools ensure that data access is managed and audited for all federated queries made by the users in your Azure Databricks workspaces.

 Why use Lakehouse Federation?

 The lakehouse emphasizes central storage of data to reduce data redundancy and isolation.
-Your organization may have numerous data systems in production, and you might want to query data in connected systems for a number of reasons:
+Your organization might have numerous data systems in production, and you might want to query data in connected systems for a number of reasons:

 • Ad hoc reporting.